Angelina-Wang/Angelina-Wang.github.io/_pages/about.md

   - /about.html
 ---

-I am a 1st year computer science PhD student at Princeton University, advised by [Olga Russakovsky](https://www.cs.princeton.edu/~olgarus/).
+I am a computer science PhD student at Princeton University, advised by [Olga Russakovsky](https://www.cs.princeton.edu/~olgarus/).
 I also work with the [Center of Information Technology Policy](https://citp.princeton.edu/).

 My research interests are in machine learning fairness and algorithmic bias.